JonathanStillo/portfolio/README.md

 ### Work Experience
-Backup Systems Operator @Walmart Fullfillment Center
+Position: Backup Systems Operator

+Location: Walmart Fullfillment Center

 #### Context:
 I was trained and hired primarily to be a warehouse associate, but was quickly recognized as fast learning/adaptive to the point where I handled multiple different positions.
 As the company's internal network was frequently experiencing performance slowdowns (especially during peak hours), I was assigned to the System Operator team as a backup associate.